-The P45 and P60 certificates are given to you by your employer.
-They contain details of your pay as well as the tax, PRSI and Universal Social Charge that has been deducted.
-At the end of each year, your employer gives you your P60.
-If your employment ends, your employer must give you your P45.
+At the end of each year, your employer gives you your P60 and if your employment ends, your employer must give you your P45.
+They contain details of your pay as well as the income tax, PRSI and Universal Social Charge that has been deducted by your employer and paid to Revenue.
 They are important documents, particularly as they are records of your PRSI contributions.

 If you have worked in another country, your social insurance record in that country may help you qualify for benefits in Ireland.
 You can find out about moving to Ireland and your social security entitlements.

 P45: If you leave your employment your employer must give you a P45 (pdf).
 This is a statement of your pay and the tax, Universal Social Charge (USC) and PRSI to date deducted by your employer.
-It is a very important document and you need it if:
+It is an important document and you need it if:

 If your employer does not give you a P45 you should ask for it.

-P60: At the end of each tax year your employer must give you a P60 (pdf).
+P60: Your employer must give you a P60 (pdf) within 6 weeks of the end of each tax year.
 It is a statement of your pay and of the tax, USC and PRSI deducted by your employer during the year.
 It also records your Local Property Tax (LPT) deductions (if you choose to have the LPT deducted from your pay).
 The P60 is an important document.
 If you are claiming a benefit, you would send a copy of it to the Department of Social Protection as evidence of your paid PRSI contributions.

 If your employer does not issue you with a P60 or a P45 it may be that you have not been registered for PRSI by your employer.
 It also could be that you have been registered but your employer has not paid the PRSI contributions which are due or has not paid the correct amount.
 Under the Social Welfare (Consolidation) Act 1993 the employer is obliged to register all employees for PRSI, pay the correct contributions, maintain accurate records for all employees and to produce these records when requested by social welfare inspectors.
 Failure to do so can result in penalties, prosecution or both.